swiftlang/swift/docs/LibraryEvolution.rst

 - Adding or removing ``weak`` is forbidden.
 - Adding or removing ``unowned`` is forbidden.
-- Adding or removing ``@NSCopying`` to/from a variable is permitted but discouraged for the same reason.
+- Adding or removing ``@NSCopying`` to/from a variable is permitted but discouraged for the same reason; like accessors, existing clients may use the new behavior, or the behavior from when they were compiled, or a mix of both.

 .. admonition:: TODO